 - Introduce some discount offers for special deals

-- Use social media to your advantage.
-Post pictures of your work regularly.
+- Utilize social media to your advantage.
+Post pictures of your work regularly, and consider using eye-catching customized stickers to promote your brand.

 - Network with other professionals, family, friends, and colleagues.
 Photo booth businesses are very lucrative and are in increasingly high demand.